bigsee/digital-garden/_notes/Balance (or Equilibrium).md

 The key to life is balance.
-Most systems tend towards balance and equilibirum in their ideal states, whether they be physical, biological, emotional or philosophical.
+Most systems tend towards balance and equilibrium in their ideal states, whether they be physical, biological, emotional or philosophical.
 Here are some examples:

 #### [[Joy and Sadness]]